WLenhard/cNORM/cran-comments.md

 ## Resubmission
 This is a minor release of an existing package.
 In this version I have:

-*    fixed regression bug in the internal predictNormByRoots-function for R4.3.0
-*    added new references
-*    new results in printSubset and plotSubset: F-tests on consecutive models
-*    internal improvements in calcPolyInLBase2 for retrieving regression function coefficients at specific age.
-This speeds up norm score retrieval by 40%, leading to vast performance improvements in large datasets and in cross validation by cnorm.cv
-*    Added WPS publisher as a funder.
-WPS helped financing the weighting procedure for post stratification based on iterative proportional fitting ("Raking")
-*    citeEntry replaced by bibentry in inst/citation
+*    Added warning in 'cnorm' in case, both age and group is specified
+*    extended cnorm.cv for use of weights and sliding window
+*    added silent option to several functions to reduced the number of messages
+*    revised function documentation

 ## Test environments
-* local WIN10, 64Bit install, R 4.3.0
+* local WIN10, 64Bit install, R 4.3.1
 * winbuilder release, old release and development
 * rhub: Windows Server 2022, R-devel, 64 bit
 				Ubuntu Linux 20.04.1 LTS, R-release, GCC